DaniMori/rproj-template/README.md

 After cloning the repository,
 the Rstudio project will open automatically in the Rstudio IDE.
-If it doesn't, or you want to return later to the project in Rstudio, you can do so by double clicking on the file `mapping-initiatives.Rproj` that has been created in the project folder when cloning the repository.
+If it doesn't, or you want to return later to the project in Rstudio, you can do so by double clicking on the file `rstudio_project.Rproj` that has been created in the project folder when cloning the repository.

 **NOTE:** It is common practice to avoid using and versioning `.Rprofile` files.